naturalisticbrain/research-journal/research-journal/_build/html/_sources/intro.md

 The links in this jounral are semi-public.
 If you are part of the team but have no access, please let me know.

+My literature reading & notes are on Substack: [something neuro](https://yibei.substack.com/).
+I publish on web only, not via email, once a week.

 Yibei Chen, Postdoctoral Associate

 ```{tableofcontents}